Standard-Cloud/cshelve/README.md

 ## Contributing

 We welcome contributions from the community!
-If you'd like to contribute, please read our [contributing guidelines](CONTRIBUTING.md) for more details on how to get started.

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+See the [LICENSE](https://github.com/Standard-Cloud/cshelve/blob/main/LICENSE) file for more details.

 ## Contact